Youth With You

-Youth With You (青春有你), also known by its Chinese title Qīng Chūn Yǒu Nǐ or simply QCYN, is a Chinese reality group survival show that premiered on the iQIYI video platform.
-Called Idol Producer Season 2 before filming, it is the second edition of the 2018 Chinese reality boy group survival show 'Idol Producer'.
+Youth With You (青春有你), also known by its Chinese title Qīng Chūn Yǒu Nǐ or simply QCYN, is a Chinese reality television talent competition franchise that premiered on the iQIYI video platform.
+Called Idol Producer Season 2 before filming, it is the second edition of the 2018 Chinese reality boy group survival show Idol Producer.

 Production

 It is produced by iQIYI and Beijing Caviar Communications, the same company behind the previous show.
 Little Monster Studios joined as a co-producing company in the second season.